CatarinaCosta02/IES_103696/lab1/README.md

 Docker, by default, already prepares the required volume space for the starting container.
 Because volumes are the preferd mechanism for persisting data generated and used by Docker containers, while bind mounts are dependent on the directory structure and OS of the host machine, volumes are completely managed by Docker.

 In addition, volumes are often a better choice than persisting data in a container’s writable layer, because a volume does not increase the size of the containers using it, and the volume’s contents exist outside the lifecycle of a given container.
-You can create a volume explicitly using the docker volume create command, or Docker can create a volume during container or service creation.

 However, we must take an extra step configuring the volumes for a (production) database, because the volumes size can grow exponentially and, even when no running container is using a volume, that same volume is still available to Docker and is not removed automatically.